How to obtain a private money mortgage

 Payment Frequency: Monthly – in some cases loans can include an interest reserve

-Loan to Value: Up to 65% on commercial/industrial/land and construction loans, higher loan-to-value ratios will be considered with collateral security.
-Up to 75% on select income producing residential/commercial/industrial properties.
+Loan to Value: Up to 65% on agricultural and commercial loans, higher loan-to-value ratios will be considered with collateral security.

 Appraisals: Existing appraisals from a qualified AACI or CRA appraiser up to 6 months old are acceptable.